Data Centers and… Gaming

 - Epic Games, creators of viral gaming hit Fortnite, rely on Amazon Web Services’ public cloud data centers to keep the game running 24 hours a day, 365 days per year.
 Their S3 data warehouse currently has 14 petabytes of data and is increasing at a rate of 2 petabytes per month.

-- Destiny 2’s 10.6 million players use on average 300 megabytes per hour, totalling over 3 petabytes per hour worldwide.
+- Destiny 2’s 10.6 million players use on average 300 megabytes per hour, totaling over 3 petabytes per hour worldwide.

 With decades of expertise in the design and manufacture of network solutions, AFL Hyperscale have the capabilities and infrastructure to rapidly deliver pioneering, scalable network connectivity solutions across the globe to support evolving data center networks.